OpenMDAO/OpenMDAO-Framework/docs/design-doc/linear_solvers.rst

 LinearSolver.
 It is also used to calculate the direction to take the next step during iteration of a Newton solver.

-A LinearSolver has 3 methods that are called by the systems:
+A LinearSolver has 2 methods that are called by the systems:

-  *calc_gradient* -- return a Jacobian of outputs with respect to inputs.
+**calc_gradient** -- return a Jacobian of outputs with respect to inputs.
 The return format can be an array or a dict as specified by return_format.

-  solve

-  _norm
+solve -- solve the current linear system with a custom right hand side vector.
+This is used by Newton solvers

 There are currently 3 linear solvers in OpenMDAO, selectable in any ``Driver`` by changing the ``lin_solver`` enum in ``gradient_options``.